shan-weiqiang/shm_ring_buffer/README.md

-# shm_ring_buffer_payload
+# shm_ring_buffer for variable-length payloads

-This is an derived version of shared memory ring buffer developed by Bo Yang, which can only support fixed-lengthed data.
-This can be used for *variable-length* bytes streams.
+This is a derived version of shared memory ring buffer developed by Bo Yang.
+While the original version can only support fixed-lengthed POD data, this one can be used for *variable-length* bytes streams.
 User can use this ring buffer to store and pop variable lengthed bytes streams.
 See the `test_shmringbuffer_payload.cc` tests for how to use it.
 Test results:

 ```
 ...